mobos/mob/README.md

 ### Supervisor

-The main task of this component is to handle all the deployed services by maintaining the life cycle of each one and satisfying constraints like restart policies or dependency with other services.
+The main task of this component is to handle all the deployed services by maintaining the life cycle of each one, satisfying constraints like restart policies or dependencies with other services.

 # The code